fkooman/php-json-signer/README.md

 If a keypair already exists, an error will be thrown.
 You can force generating a new keypair using the `--force` parameter, or delete the keys first.

+The public and private key are stored in the XDG home data folder, typically this will be `${HOME}/.local/share/fkooman-json-signer`.

 # Sign